top of page

 The lecture will be followed by a conversation with MATTI BUNZL, director of the Wien Museum.

 NATASHA WHEATLEY is a scholar of modern European and international history, with interests in intellectual and legal history, Central Europe, and international law.
-Currently an assistant professor of history at Princeton University, Wheatley is the co-editor of Remaking Central Europe: The League of Nations and the Former Habsburg Lands and Power and Time: Temporalities in Conflict and the Making of History.
-Her latest book is The Life and Death of States: Central Europe and the Transformation of Modern Sovereignty (2025).
+Currently an associate professor of history at Princeton University, Wheatley is the co-editor of Remaking Central Europe: The League of Nations and the Former Habsburg Lands and Power and Time: Temporalities in Conflict and the Making of History.
+Her latest book is The Life and Death of States: Central Europe and the Transformation of Modern Sovereignty (Princeton University Press, 2023).

 bottom of page